LucyWhitmore/DataSciCapstone/README.md

 Manuscript.pdf - write-up of results

-longCombat5pt0.R - script for harmonizing multisite data (no longer used for final version)
+longCombat5pt0.R - script for harmonizing multisite data (not used for final version)